Degenesis: Rules

 The gaming system is based on five Attributes (Mentality, Mobility, Body, Expression and Psyche).
 Players add Skill and Attributes to get the "Action Value" and rolls two 10-sided (2D10) die below it.

 Difficulties are described by numbers the players must "beat".

 Fighting is an expansion of the basic rules of the game by which the characters are "action points".
 The action points are modifiers within the game that either set initiative or other actions within the battle scenario.
 Players do damage by rolling a number of d10 under a specified number (defined by the weapon stats).
 There are also experience points that can be collected via battles or free experience points that can be freely distributed amongst the players.

 Generally, however, players strive to roll as little as possible.

 Publications and Special Editions

-Reviews and awards
+Reception and awards

+In a review of Degenesis in Black Gate, John ONeill said "The setting is marvelously imaginative and original, and there's a great deal about the system that appeals to me. [...]
+The Degenesis books are gorgeous, and the detailed maps and artwork within fire the imagination.
+They're printed in full cover and on heavy stock, and they absolutely command your attention."
+E.E.
+Knight also reviewed Degenesis for Black Gate and said that "you just might find yourself obsessing over it, as I have for some months now.
+Some of the ideas get stuck in your head, and I really want to throw this inspired madness-on-a-learning-curve at a group of players and see how they handle it.
+I think the character generation system will create a fully-formed personality that is memorable and exciting to play, whether you go for more the combat type, a smooth social facilitator, or a brainiac technology geek."

 The Degenesis: Rebirth Edition was awarded the 2015 Special Jury Prize by the German Role-Playing Game Prizes (Deutschen Rollenspiel Preis (DRSP)).